 12. Black Locust

 Black Locust is a dense wood with exceptional qualities that are probably useful in making raised garden beds.
-It is a medium-sized hardwood with great strength.

-Here’re some qualities of Black Locust which are helpful in making garden beds.
+Here’re some qualities of Black Locust which are helpful in making garden beds,

 - Highly durable